-Residential Assistance for Families in Transition (RAFT) is a homelessness prevention program for households with very low incomes experiencing a housing crisis.3 Eligible households may apply for up to \$4,000 in emergency assistance over 12 months to retain existing housing, obtain new housing, or otherwise avoid becoming homeless.
+To qualify, a household of any size and any composition experiencing a housing crisis must have a household income that is not more than 50 percent of the area median income.
+In the Boston region during fiscal year 2020, this was \$51,000 for a family of three.
+RESIDENTIAL ASSISTANCE FOR FAMILIES IN TRANSITION (RAFT) is a homelessness prevention program for households with very low incomes experiencing a housing crisis.3 Eligible households may apply for up to \$4,000 in emergency assistance over 12 months to retain existing housing, obtain new housing, or otherwise avoid becoming homeless.
 RAFT is funded through the Department of Housing and Community Development (DHCD) and is distributed by 11 regional administering agencies.
 Metro Housing|Boston administers RAFT in Boston and 28 surrounding communities.

-Metro Housing has documented the effectiveness of RAFT in providing housing stability and preventing homeless in annual reports dating back to FY2013.
+Metro Housing has documented the effectiveness of RAFT in providing housing stability and preventing homelessness in annual reports dating back to 2013.
 Over that time, funding for the program has more than doubled as policy makers have recognized the value of RAFT in providing housing stability for households with extremely low incomes.
 The evidence from previous reports is clear: RAFT has served as a cost-effective intervention to assist households that would otherwise likely be eligible for placement in emergency shelter.
-It is useful as a tool to assist households that are over-income for the state's Emergency Assistance program, but at risk of losing their housing and becoming eligible for EA.
+It is useful as a tool to assist households that are over-income for the state's Emergency Assistance (EA) program, but at risk of losing their housing and becoming eligible for EA.
 RAFT has been particularly effective in helping families with other housing subsidies - typically residents of public housing and holders of housing vouchers - avoid loss of their permanent housing supports as a result of short-term financial emergencies.